Understanding Common Claim Denial Reasons

 Misrepresentation or Fraud

 Providing false information during the claim process — whether intentional or accidental — triggers immediate denial.
-Insurers use sophisticated fraud detection systems and special investigation units to identify dishonesty or exaggeration, including misrepresenting information when purchasing the policy or filing the claim.
+Insurers now use AI-powered fraud detection systems and special investigation units to identify dishonesty or exaggeration, cross-referencing telematics data, police reports, and claims history in real time.
+Even small discrepancies in your account of an accident can flag a claim for enhanced investigation.
+Learn more about the consequences of material misrepresentation on your policy.

 Policy Limits and Coverage Exclusions

-Claims frequently get denied when the damage or incident falls outside your policy's coverage scope — common scenarios include excluded drivers, racing, or DUI-related accidents.
-The table below outlines other typical mismatches:
+Claims frequently get denied when the damage or incident falls outside your policy's coverage scope — common scenarios include excluded drivers, racing, rideshare use without an endorsement, or DUI-related accidents.
+The table below outlines other typical coverage mismatches:

 | Scenario | Coverage Needed | Common Mistake |